-Transformer \cite{Vaswani2017Attention} has been widely used in Seq2Seq tasks, which computes self-attention by comparing a feature to all other features in the sequence.
-Features are first mapped to a Query (named as $Q$), a Key ($K$) and a Value ($V$) embedding using linear projections.
-The output for the model is computed as an attention weighted sum of values $V$, with the attention weights obtained from the product of the query $Q$ with keys $K$.
-A location embedding is also added to these representation in order to incorporate positional information which is lost in this non convolution setup.
+We augment semantic features with visual features at each time step to ensure that the semantic representations are dynamically updated based on video content.
+To effectively capture such temporal dependencies, we adopt a Transformer~\cite{Vaswani2017Attention}, which has been widely used in temporal modeling tasks.
+In this framework, self-attention compares a feature to all others in the sequence by projecting them into Query ($Q$), Key ($K$), and Value ($V$) embeddings.
+The output for the model is computed as an attention-weighted sum of values $V$, with the attention weights obtained from the product of the query $Q$ with keys $K$.
+A location embedding is also added to incorporate positional information which is lost in the non-convolution setup.

-For VRF, we design a multi-head transformer in an Encoder-Decoder architecture for frame-level where the temporal dependencies can be captured effectively.
-The encoder layer encode the obejct-level features outputed by GCN, spatial features and semantic features into continuous representations.
-After encoder layer, the feature representation $E \in \mathbb{R}^{d_{\text {graph}} \times d_{\text {model}}}$ is obtained.
-Then, the decoder layers project the target predicate sequences and perform reasoning over multiple encoded features through a multi-head attention mechanism.
-For each decoder layer,
+This augmentation process is performed using a multi-head attention mechanism, where the semantic features $E_{se}$ serve as the query and the predicate visual feature $E^{p}_{v}$ serve as the key and value.